Kexin-Wei/logseq_notes/pages/PTE.md

 			- after has, v3 comes
 			- after be, v3 comes
 			- after is/  was / were / are / am, v3 comes
+			- after is / was / were / are / am, ving comes
 			-